Junjiequan/projects/README.md

 ## 4th month of self teaching front end :)
-I only make stuff that I feel proud of 😉
+I only make stuff that makes me feel proud of 😉

 ## Frontend Mentor challenge